trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * :ref:`Warden®`

+This chapter describes these utilities in more detail.

 .. index:: configuration
 .. _EasyPBI:

 EasyPBI
 =======

-PBIng provides an information wrapper around existing FreeBSD packages.
+The PBI format provides an information wrapper around existing packages.
 This wrapper, known as a PBI module, contains the metadata which displays information about the PBI in :ref:`AppCafe®`, such as screenshots, similar applications, search terms, and plugins.
-With PBIng, you no longer have to build PBIs.
-Instead, you can modify the information contained in PBI modules in order to create a custom PBI repository which can be added to AppCafe®.
+The EasyPBI utility can be used to modify the information contained in PBI modules in order to create a custom PBI repository which can be added to AppCafe®.
 Since PBI modules are comprised of ASCII text files, they can be easily edited using the graphical EasyPBI utility or manually with a text editor.

 This chapter demonstrates how to use EasyPBI, which is the recommended method for customizing PBI modules.
 It then describes the files contained in a PBI module for those users who prefer to edit files manually or who want a better understanding of the components of a PBI module.
 Once you have created your custom modules, refer to :ref:`Create Your Own PBI Repository` for instructions on how to add the custom repository to AppCafe®.

-.. note:: if your goal is to make a change to a single PBI, not a custom repository, refer to :ref:`Make Minor Modifications to a PBI Module`.
+.. note:: if your goal is to make a change to a single PBI, rather than an entire custom package repository, use the instructions in :ref:`Make Minor Modifications to a PBI Module`.

 .. index:: EasyPBI
 .. _Creating a PBI Module: